Skip to main content

 • Pipeline always runs lint, typecheck, test, and build before publish.

-• Pushes to main that change .changeset/** or **/CHANGELOG.md trigger publish automatically.
+• Pushes to main that change .changeset/** trigger publish automatically.

 Recommended RC publish flow: